 NSW – Health and Safety Representative (HSR) Course

-Contingency plans are in place for any HSR courses that become affected by “Lockdowns” due to COVID19.
-Connected delivery options are available for these instances.
+Contingency plans are in place for any HSR courses that become affected by “Lockdowns” due to COVID19 with online options now available.

 This SafeWork NSW course aims to provide participants with the knowledge and skills necessary to fulfill their role as Health & Safety Representatives (HSRs) and influence health and safety outcomes in their workplace.

-Dowell Solutions is an approved provider by SafeWork NSW with a trainer that meets the qualification and industry experience requirements set out by SafeWork NSW.
+Dowell Solutions (Kylie Dowell) is an approved provider by SafeWork NSW with a trainer that meets the qualification and industry experience requirements set out by SafeWork NSW.

 Although this course is designed for Health & Safety Representatives (HSR’s), it is highly beneficial for anyone wishing to gain a better understanding of safety legislation, their responsibilities, risk assessment, and much more.